MARITIME AND SUPPLY CHAIN MANAGEMENT

 CERTIFICATE OF COMPLETION

-A sample of the certificate of completion can be found here:
+A sample of the Certificate of Completion.

 Participants from the project team with the highest score for the group project will also receive a commendation letter.
-A sample is shown below: